 Additionally, in order to support the future procurement of new laboratory equipment, please review our acknowledgement and co-authorship policy.

-All equipment Instruction guides are in .pdf format.
 The following operation guides are NOT a substitution for training.
 If you need to schedule a time to train with a staff member, please contact the CMRF at (319) 335-8142.

 Transmission Electron Microscopy